kpmort97/GitHub-Tutorial-Obs-Ops/README.md

 (1)  Connect to a remote repository through terminal commands on a local computer.

-(2)  Create a .txt file on VSCode and add the following criteria to it:
+(2)  Create a .txt file using a text editor (e.g., VSCode) and add the following criteria to it:

     -  Full Name